Zhongtangxiao/Cheapest-Ticket-Finder/README.md

 Third-Party Authentication(Flask_OAuth): Users can log in using their github account, simplifying the login process and enhancing user engagement.

-Decoupled Architecture(Flask framework & Python): The application will follow a decoupled architecture with a front-end and a back-end using Python.
+Decoupled Architecture(Flask framework & Python & HTML): The application will follow a decoupled architecture with a front-end and a back-end using Python.
 The two components will communicate via a RESTful interface.

 By focusing on user benefits and applying the specified requirements, this project will help sports enthusiasts find affordable tickets to their favorite events, enhancing their overall sports event experience.